 - Back off.
 Accept that the prospect isn’t ready yet.
 Stay in touch and let things evolve in their own timeframe.
 This may sound like giving up, but just continuing to support the client means they will stay on the radar if the deal becomes live again.

 - Facilitate.
 Work through the BANT process and help the client get things lined up in their organisation for a decision.
 BANT should normally be an early part of the sales process.
 Certainly before investing considerable time crafting solution proposals and presentations.

 My preferred option for my client in this case is option 3**.
 In the long-term I believe this will help them and their prospect make the best decision about the project.

 First though they’ll have to see how open the prospect is to backtracking and retrospectively working through the BANT process.
 That in itself will inform them about the quality of the R- relationship they have.
 And perhaps that should be the fifth qualification criteria.

 Then we’d have BANTR.
 What do you think?

 * My editor commented that I’ve written a lot about BANT in recent articles.
 My response was to explain how this particular situation is a perfect example of a consultant knowing what to do, but not doing what they know.
-It’s a case of changing habits during pre-sales meetings, if that rings true for you please contact me to talk about business development mentoring.
+It’s a case of changing habits during pre-sales meetings, if that rings true for you please let me know.